potatocodex/rijndael-dudi265/README.md

 ## IDE

 ```
-Visual Studio 2017
+Visual Studio 2017.
 ```

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.